microsoft/TouchDevelop/microbit/thumb.md

 * parameters are in `r0` to `r3`; return value goes in `r0` (standard calling convention)
 * you can call runtime functions, for example `bl micro_bit::showNumber` will work

+The function can have body other than `app->thumb`, but it will be ignored when compiling to Thumb.
+This can be used to provide simulator support. `app->thumb` itself is ignored when executing as Touch Develop.

+Note, that if you call any blocking runtime function (eg., `micro_bit::pause`) you should mark the outer function as non-atomic to get proper enforcement in the code that calls it.

+Do not put more than one `app->thumb` in a function.

+Labels starting with `.` are local to function.
+Other labels are global are best avoided.

 ### Supported instructions

 The following instructions are supported: